 KSC-99pc34

-In the Payload Hazardous Servicing Facility, workers get ready to rotate the <a href="http://www-pao.ksc.nasa.gov/kscpao/captions/subjects/stardust.htm"> Stardust</a> spacecraft before deploying the solar panels (at left and right) for lighting tests.
+In the Payload Hazardous Servicing Facility, a worker (left) conducts lighting tests on the fully extended solar panels of the <a href="http://www-pao.ksc.nasa.gov/kscpao/captions/subjects/stardust.htm"> Stardust</a>spacecraft.
 Stardust is scheduled to be launched aboard a Boeing Delta II rocket from Launch Pad 17A, Cape Canaveral Air Station, on Feb.
 6, 1999, for a rendezvous with the comet Wild 2 in January 2004.
 Stardust will use a substance called aerogel to capture comet particles flying off the nucleus of the comet, plus collect interstellar dust for later analysis.
 The collected samples will return to Earth in a sample return capsule to be jettisoned as it swings by Earth in January 2006